imjoseangel/sandbox/doc/automation.md

 It seems similar to the *first stage*, but not in the least.
 The process is:

 * Centralized in a Git repository.
-* Runnable by anyone in the Team.
+* Runnable by anyone on the Team.
 * It has a history log.
 * It can be rolled back and traced.